SedenCanpolat/AI-for-Games/README.md

 # Artificial Intelligence for Games – Homework Projects

-This repository contains two different homework assignments developed for the **Artificial Intelligence for Games** course.
-The projects focus on steering behaviors and pathfinding algorithms commonly used in game AI.
+This repository contains two different homework assignments developed for the Artificial Intelligence for Games course.

 ## Project Structure